U.S. News Rankings

 Campus Info & Services

 University of Chicago offers a number of student services including nonremedial tutoring, health service, and health insurance.
 University of Chicago also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
+Of the students at University of Chicago, 12 percent have cars on campus.
 Alcohol is permitted for students of legal age at University of Chicago.